ihateblueb/slopbot/README.md

 build with `dotnet publish` (executable should be in `./bin/Release/net9.0`), then make a `config.json` based off of the `config.example.json` and put that wherever you're going to run the executable from (the cloned folder is fine, they'll be gitignored as long as your export names end with "export"). then, throw up a cronjob or something similar for it.

+if you dont want to setup a cronjob, you can run `./wherever/slopbot backgroundProcess` and set the "timer" variable in the config to a number of minutes (recommended 60). it'll run every configured amount of minutes.

 ## scrape feature

 only for mastodon mode